Prop F (2020): Business Tax Overhaul

 Small Business Exemption:

-• Must renew their annual Business Registration
+• Had to renew their annual Business Registration

 • Do NOT need to file their Annual Business Tax Return or pay Gross Receipts Tax